Ericleungs/linked-object/update-log.md

 # Update Log （中文更新日志在下方）：

+### 00010 (Jan 17, 2021):
+> 1. fix the bug when creating a linkObject object, will create impropriate target linkObject object.
+> 2. make a new bug: _link will make a name itself repetitively.

 ### 00009 (Jan 13, 2021):
 > 1. Fix object creator working by IIFE function.
 ### 00008 (Jan 8, 2021):